 Julie Thomas has worked for over 40 years at Scripps Institution of Oceanography in La Jolla, CA. She has served as Program Manager and Principal Investigator for the Coastal Data Information Program (CDIP) since 2005.
 With State and Federal funding, CDIP maintains a national network of wave monitoring buoys, publishing the wave observations and products.
 As Program Manager of CDIP, the priority is to maintain standards for collecting and disseminating high resolution wave data throughout the marine community.
 In 2008, Julie became Executive Director of the Southern California Coastal Ocean Observing System (SCCOOS).
 As Executive Director of SCCOOS, the priority is the development of the Ocean Observing Systems at regional, state and national levels, promoting inter-agency collaboration, data interoperability and data standards.
 Julie serves on many national committees advocating for high quality data and data standards.

 Darren has been a programmer with CDIP since 2005.
 He has B.S. in Mechanical Engineering from San Diego State University.
 Prior to joining CDIP, he worked in environmental and energy technologies specializing in research, pilot-scale development, full-scale test and evaluation.
 In 2012, he became the functional data management lead for the Southern California Coastal Ocean Observing System (SCCOOS).
-He designs and develops software applications, algorithms and analysis techniques to support the goals of CDIP and SCCOOS which include the acquiring, archiving, processing and dissemination of ocean data.
+Darren designs and develops software applications, algorithms and analysis techniques to support the goals of CDIP and SCCOOS which include the acquiring, archiving, processing and dissemination of ocean data.